Strategies for energy-efficient flow control leveraging deep reinforcement learning

-$U_m$ is the maximum velocity magnitude of the parabolic profile, and $H=4.1D$ represents the total height of the rectangular domain.
+and that along $y$-axis is prescribed as $V_{\text{inlet}}(y) = 0$. $U_m$ is the maximum velocity magnitude of the parabolic profile, and $H=4.1D$ represents the total height of the rectangular domain.
 The average inlet velocity $\overline{U}$, is related to the parabolic velocity profile $U_{\text{inlet}}(y)$ through the expression:

-Flow control on the cylinder surface is achieved by introducing synthetic jets at the top and bottom points, as shown in~\cref{fig:figure1}(b).
-These jets, denoted as $\Gamma_{i}$ $(i = 1,2)$, can inject or suction fluid to control the flow around the cylinder.
-Each jet spans an angular width of $\omega = 10^{\circ}$ and is oriented perpendicularly to the outer surface of the cylinder.
-The velocity profile within each jet follows a parabolic distribution, allowing for both positive (blowing) and negative (suction) velocities.
-A key aspect of the AFC implementation is ensuring mass conservation within the system.
-This is achieved by balancing the net mass flow rates of the jets, i.e., $V_{\Gamma_1} = -V_{\Gamma_2}$, which ensures that the net flow into or out of the system remains zero.

-Additionally, a no-slip boundary condition is enforced on the areas of the cylinder surface where the jets are not located, preventing any relative motion between the fluid and the cylinder in those regions.
+Additionally, a no-slip boundary condition is enforced on the areas of the cylinder surface where the jets are not located.
 At the outlet boundary $\Gamma_\text{out}$, an outflow condition is applied, where the velocity is extrapolated based on the internal flow field.
-No-slip boundary conditions are also applied at the upper and lower walls $\Gamma_\text{w}$, ensuring that the velocity at these walls is zero relative to the boundary surface.
+No-slip boundary conditions are also applied at the upper and lower walls $\Gamma_\text{w}$.